fadado/jqt/docs/content/document.md

 ## General operation

-_jqt_ will transform your [MarkDown][MARKDOWN] documents to HTML using Pandoc, but before that [GPP][GPP] is used to preprocess the documents.
+_jqt_ transforms [MarkDown][MARKDOWN] documents to HTML using Pandoc, but before that [GPP][GPP] is used to preprocess them.
 Pandoc's output is then merged with the [YAML][YAML] front matter and other input metadata before be sended to the render stage.
 This is described on the middle of this diagram:

 <%include "FLOW.md">

-When invoking `jqt` you can use the following options to influence the document
+When invoking `jqt` you can use the following options to influence document
 conversion:

 <%include "opt/4.md">